-6.7.
-Payment
+6.7 Payment

-6.7.1.
-Basis of Payment
+6.7.1 Basis of Payment

-In consideration of the Contractor satisfactorily completing all of its obligations under the Contract, the Contractor will be paid a firm monthly price as specified in Annex "B" for a cost of \$.
-Customs duties are "included" and Goods and Services Tax or Harmonized Sales Tax is extra, if applicable.
+In consideration of the Contractor satisfactorily completing its obligations under the Contract, the Contractor will be paid a firm price for a cost of \$ (Amount to be inserted at contract award).
+Customs duties are included and Applicable Taxes are extra, if applicable.

-Canada will not pay the Contractor for any design changes, modifications or interpretations of the Work, unless they have been approved, in writing, by the Contracting Authority before their incorporation into the Work.
+Canada will not pay the Contractor for any design changes, modifications or interpretations of the Work unless they have been approved, in writing, by the Contracting Authority before their incorporation into the Work.